Ninja-Squad/ninja-squad.github.com/_posts/2015-03-10-quizzie-spring.md

 only if the current transaction commits.

 But Spring is both very well documented, open-source, and open to customizations.
-I was able to implement such kinds of transactional events quite easily, and was even prepared to release that feature as an open-source library.
+I was able to implement such kinds of transactional events quite easily, and was even [prepared to release](https://github.com/Ninja-Squad/spring-events/pull/1) that feature as an open-source library.
 But then I saw that there was already a RFE in Spring's bug tracker for this functionality.
-So I gave my advice, discussed with the Spring developers, and good news: [transactional events are coming in the next release of Spring](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2).
+So I gave my opinion, discussed with the Spring developers, and good news: [transactional events are coming in the next release of Spring](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2).

 Where do we use such events in Quizzie?